 Pili Pili, a fiery hot sauce made predominantly from scotch bonnet peppers, is a versatile condiment that can elevate any meal.
 It embodies the bold and spirited nature of Congolese cuisine.

-While not traditionally known for its desserts, DR Congo offers sweets like "Mikate" (Congolese beignets) and various fruits such as mangoes, papayas, and pineapples, often enjoyed fresh or juiced.
+While not traditionally known for its desserts, DR Congo offers sweets like Congolese beignets and various fruits such as mangoes, papayas, and pineapples, often enjoyed fresh or juiced.

 From the sweet, fermented maise drink "Makasi" to the palm wine "Malafu," traditional beverages in DR Congo are as diverse as its food.
 Tea and coffee, reflecting the country's colonial history, are also popular, often enjoyed with a sweet or savoury snack.